-The Schools Requirement
+The School Requirement

-Among the courses used to satisfy the General Studies Program (see page 39), a minimum of four semester hours must be successfully completed in each of the University's three academic schools: Birdsong School of Social Science, Joan P. Brock School of Mathematics and Natural Sciences, and Susan G. Goode School or Arts and Humanities.
+Among the courses used to satisfy the General Studies program described below, a minimum of four semester hours must be successfully completed in each of the University's three academic schools: The Birdsong School of Social Science, The Joan P. Brock School of Mathematics and Natural Sciences, and The Susan G. Goode School or Arts and Humanities.